bethereumproject/telegram-bots/README.md

 ## Installing

+You can install or upgrade python-telegram-bot with:
+'''
+pip install python-telegram-bot --upgrade
+'''

 ## Use-cases
 Telegram is one of the most used messengers in the crypto-community and therefore it's a crucial asset for any Cryptocurrency related group.
 These bots